sutrolabs/census-docs/datasets/basic-datasets/README.md

 ### Sigma Integration

-For teams using Sigma as their analytics platform, Census's [Sigma integration](../../sources/integrations/sigma.md) allows you to use Sigma workbooks as datasets.
+For teams using Sigma as their analytics platform, Census's [Sigma integration](./sigma-integration.md) allows you to use Sigma workbooks as datasets.
 This enables business users who are building in Sigma to directly activate their insights without requiring data team intervention.

 Benefits of the Sigma integration:
 - Empower business users to create operational datasets
 - Maintain consistency between analytics and operations
 - Leverage Sigma's visual modeling capabilities

-## Best Practices for Warehouse Datasets
+## Best Practices for Basic Datasets

-Getting the most out of your warehouse datasets requires some thoughtful planning.
+Getting the most out of your basic datasets requires some thoughtful planning.
 Here are some tips we've gathered from working with hundreds of data teams:

 - **Use incremental syncs** whenever possible to reduce load on your warehouse and speed up sync times
 - **Add appropriate filters** to your queries to limit the data being processed to just what you need